Zzzhenya/Yammer/documentation/project_notes.md

 ### Understanding the relationship between the tables and data rows

-tutorial.yammer_users (users) contains a list of users created from January, 2013 to August, 2014
+* tutorial.yammer_users (users) contains a list of users created from January, 2013 to August, 2014

-tutorial.yammer_events (events) contains a list of events that occurred from May, 2014 to August, 2014
+* tutorial.yammer_events (events) contains a list of events that occurred from May, 2014 to August, 2014

-Events have two types, Signup_flow and engagement.
+* Events have two types, Signup_flow and engagement.

-* What are events really?
-Events in this contects are user actions.

-After a user follows through the signup-flow, the user is activated and any action the user performs on the platform are engagement events.
+* After users complete the signup-flow, they are activated and any action performed on the platform are engagement events.

-* Why the time duration difference in the two tables?
-The focus during data extraction must be on events that occured between May to August, 2014.
+* Events in this context are user actions.